KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Colors-Article.md

 Since dark appearance keyboards in light mode look quite different from keyboards in dark mode, this bug makes it impossible to apply the correct style, since it's impossible to determine if the system uses light or dark mode.

-To work around this bug, some colors use a semi-transparent color with an opacity that aims to look good in both light and dark mode.
+To work around this bug, which has been [reported to Apple][Bug], some colors use a semi-transparent color with an opacity that aims to look good in both light and dark mode.

-This has been [reported to Apple][Bug].